nobiot/Zero-to-Emacs-and-Org-roam/README.md

 ![What your Emacs will look like at the end of Part 1](images/2020-06-16_21-32-39.png)

-Part 2 (TBD)
+Part 2 (TBD; still thinking about what to include)

+5. Set up the graph function within Org-roam
-5. Set up Org-ref and Org-roam-bibtex (ORB)
+6. Set up Org-ref and Org-roam-bibtex (ORB)
-6. Get a spell checker for Emacs
+7. Get a spell checker for Emacs
-7. Write, and export to MS Word or PDF
+8. Write, and export to MS Word or PDF
-8. How to swap CapsLock with Ctrl
+9. How to swap CapsLock with Ctrl